Field for Employees.

 Practice Areas

 Gerald Jay Resnick was selected to the Super Lawyers list (2006-2016).
-Vincent Antoniello was selected to the Rising Stars list (2010, 2014-2015).
 The Super Lawyers/Rising Stars lists are issued by Thomson Reuters.
 A description of the selection methodology can be found at

 superlawyers.com/about/selection-process/